JeffDeCola/my-cheat-sheets/other/science/earth-and-space-science/astronomy-cheat-sheet/README.md

 * Worked with Halley studying a comet (Halley's comet) and predicted when it would come back

-## HOW TO MODEL THE STARS FROM EARTH
+## CELESTIAL SPHERE - MODEL THE STARS FROM EARTH

-The `Celestial sphere` is a sphere around the earth that make the stars appear to occupy fixed positions relative to each other.
+The `Celestial Sphere` is a sphere around the earth that make the stars appear to occupy fixed positions relative to each other.
 The north pole is the north of the sphere.
 Its a good model.
 There is a `celestial equator`.